Acetaminophen or Paracetamol: Method of Action and Precautions

 Acetaminophen is a very useful pain reliever, but like other medicines it must be treated with respect and kept safely out of the reach of children and pets.
 The maximum dose that is safe should be noted.

 In July 2011, the maximum daily dose of Tylenol for adults was lowered from 4 grams or 4000 milligrams to 3 grams or 3000 milligrams to reduce the chance of an accidental overdose.
 This meant that no more than six extra strength Tylenol (each containing 500 milligrams of acetaminophen) could be swallowed in a twenty-four hour period, or one tablet every four hours.
-As of 2019, this maximum dose is still in effect.
+As of 2020, this maximum dose is still in effect according to Tylenol's United States website.

 Some researchers think that extra strength acetaminophen shouldn't be available without a prescription because of the potential harm that it can cause.
 If someone finds that they need to use the maximum dose continually or frequently, it's time to get medical help.